 Intended outcome Success criteria Improved attendance for disadvantaged pupils and a decrease in their persistent absenteeism Attendance data will show that attendance among pupil premium children does not fall below that of non-pupil premium children.
 Any persistent absence is rapidly addressed.
 Persistent absenteeism is rapidly addressed and often has positive outcomes.
-Detailed records of measures school has taken are documented by our attendance lead.
-There is still much work to be done.
-Sadly however, 65% of our children who are classified as persistent absentees are disadvantaged children.
-Data for attendance has for many schools this year been a depressing picture and we are no exception.
-It is our disadvantaged children that have the worst school attendance 92% (a 3% decrease since last year compared to non pp at 95%) Improved oral language skills and vocabulary among disadvantaged pupils Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Detailed records of measures school has taken are documented by our attendance lead and show to an improvement over time.
+Improved attendance of DP children to 96% PP: 94% (an improvement from 92% 2021-22) Persistent absenteeism for PP children: out of 13 persistent absentees 8 of them 62% are PP. Improved oral language skills and vocabulary among disadvantaged pupils Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, interactions and developments in speech and language groups and ongoing formative assessment.
 Younger children have a rapid progress in their vocabulary from starting points whilst older children demonstrate a growing vocabulary across the curriculum in their oracy.
-A higher proportion of disadvantaged children achieving the early learning goal in communication and language in the EYFS Listening and attention 69%PP and speaking Comprehension 69%PP Wellcomm 3 good progress 2 better than good progress 4 made age related as a result
+A higher proportion of disadvantaged children achieving the early learning goal in communication and language in the EYFS.
+Children meet Welkom targets across school all making accelerated progress.
+Staff meet children's speech and language needs through the support from a private speech therapist.
+Improved Phonics attainment among disadvantaged pupils in Y1 and improved attainment in reading at NS and GDS for disadvantaged pupils at the end of year 2 A higher proportion of disadvantaged children achieving the early learning goal in reading in 2022 and disadvantaged pupils to continue to perform above national in the phonics screening test in year 1.